Indica vs sativa vs hybrid: Understanding weed strains

 The difference between indica vs sativa vs hybrid strains

 Determining the various characteristics between sativa, indica, and hybrids can be daunting.
-Here's a simple guide to the main differences between each cannabis type:
+Here's a quick guide to the main differences between each cannabis type:

 Strain type Geographic originPlant shapeReported effectsTHC contentTerpenes